Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 Bacterial keratitis may occur with use of multiple dose containers of topical ophthalmic products when these containers are inadvertently contaminated by patients who, in most cases, had a concurrent corneal disease or a disruption of the ocular epithelial surface.
-Instruct patients on appropriate instillation techniques. [see Patient Counseling Information (17)].
+Instruct patients on appropriate instillation techniques [see Patient Counseling Information (17)].

-Clinical Studies Experience
+Clinical Trials Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Cardiovascular: Bradycardia, heart block and congestive failure.
+Cardiovascular: Bradycardia, heart block, and congestive failure.

-Pulmonary: Pulmonary distress characterized by dyspnea, bronchospasm, thickened bronchial secretions, asthma and respiratory failure.
+Pulmonary: Pulmonary distress characterized by dyspnea, bronchospasm, thickened bronchial secretions, asthma, and respiratory failure.

-Central Nervous System: Insomnia, dizziness, vertigo, headaches, depression, lethargy, and increase in signs and symptoms of myasthenia gravis.
+Central Nervous System: Insomnia, dizziness, vertigo, headaches, depression, lethargy, and increase in signs, and symptoms of myasthenia gravis.

 Other: Hives, toxic epidermal necrolysis, hair loss and glossitis.
 Perversions of taste and smell have been reported.